Monday, April 17, 2017

 by supplying the permanent political machinery to back up the average person.

 * * * * * * * * * * * *

 A look at the not-so-workable approaches other than labor unions:

 I'm not nearly as interested in the min wage as I am in rebuilding labor union density.
-That would sort out production by the max the consumer would put up with rather than the minimum labor will up with (starting with the most vulnerable workers and working up).
+That would sort out production by the max the consumer would put up with rather than the least labor will put up with (starting with the most vulnerable workers and working up).

-I'm guessing if the mid 54% pay 14% more of their incomes through higher prices (10% of overall income) -- they in turn with their new union generated political power can just confiscatory-tax back the 10% overall the top 1% squeezed out over the last two generations.
+I'm guessing if what-I-call the mid 54% pay 14% more of their incomes through higher prices (that's 10% of overall income) -- they in turn with their new union generated political power could just confiscatory-tax back the 10% overall that the top 1% squeezed out everybody over the last two generations.

-Their moral question there could be phrased as do they want to keep the 54% in penury (may not be a choice if the 45% refuse to show up for work [strike]) or do they want pro quarterbacks to work for a million a year instead of ten million.
+Their moral question could be phrased as: do they want to keep the lower 45% in penury (may not be a choice if the 45% refuse to show up for work [strike]) or would they rather pro quarterbacks work for a million a year instead of ten million.
 When faced with questions like this I ask myself: what would Jimmy Hoffa do? :-)

-Finally occurred to me that the bottom 45% will heartily encourage the mid 54% to lay that confiscatory-tax (90% on all income over say $2 million?) on the 1% -- so they can get at some of that money! :-O
+Finally occurred to me that the bottom 45% will heartily encourage the mid 54% to lay on that confiscatory-tax (90% on all income over say $2 million?) -- so they can get at some of that money! :-O